mbuhot/ecto_job/README.md

 end
 ```

-When a queue handles multiple job types, it is useful to pattern match on the job and delegate to a separate module:
+When a queue handles multiple job types, it is useful to pattern match on the job and delegate to separate modules:

 ```elixir
 defmodule MyApp.JobQueue do